 If selected thoughtfully, these can provide flowers almost every month of the year by using such plants as a winter-blooming camellia; spring-blooming rhododendron, abelia or Indian hawthorne; summer-blooming gardenia, weigela or oleander; then back to a fall-blooming camellia.
 As these plants bloom in succession, they will provide something of interest regardless of the time of year.

-Another option for long-term blooming is to use plants such as the All A Flutter™ Shrub Rose, which blooms spring through summer, or the ‘Big Daddy’ Hydrangea that blooms summer through fall.
-For an even longer blooming season use plants such as the Majesty™ Shrub Rose or Jubilation™ Gardenia, both of which bloom from spring through the summer and into the fall.
+Another option for long-term blooming is to use plants such as ‘Big Daddy’ Hydrangea, that blooms summer through fall.
+For an even longer blooming season plant Jubilation™ Gardenia, which blooms from spring through the summer and into the fall.

 Keep in mind that too much mixing and matching can result in a cluttered or chaotic landscape so don’t go too crazy unless you want to make a fun and unruly statement in your yard.
 Also remember to choose and position plants based on size (tall plants in the back of a landscape scene with medium, then small plants toward the front) and growth habits (don’t plant a big spreading shrub so close to other plants that it overpowers its landscape companions).